Medieval cuisine: Wine

+Conventional, well-prepared wines of the time did not differ tremendously in strength from current figures.
+The alcoholic content of such wine is estimated to be between 5 and 11 percent alcohol by volume, as compared to a range of 11 to 13 percent in modern wines.
+While there is speculation that the French mixed water with their wine and thus decreased the alcoholic content by volume, one account from a thirteenth century Franciscan friar denounced the French for drinking undiluted wine, suggesting that it was not abnormal for wine to be consumed straight.

 Beer

 While wine was the most common table beverage in much of Europe, this was not the case in the northern regions where grapes were not cultivated.
-Those who could afford it drank imported wine, but even for nobility in these areas it was common to drink beer or ale, particularly towards the end of the Middle Ages.
+Those who could afford it drank imported wine; even for nobility in these areas, however, it was common to drink beer or ale, particularly toward the end of the Middle Ages.
 In England, the Low Countries, northern Germany, Poland and Scandinavia, beer was consumed on a daily basis by people of all social classes and age groups.
 By the mid-15th century, barley, a cereal known to be somewhat poorly suited for breadmaking but excellent for brewing, accounted for 27% of all cereal acreage in England.
 However, the heavy influence from Arab and Mediterranean culture on medical science (particularly due to the Reconquista and the influx of Arabic texts) meant that beer was often disfavoured.
 For most medieval Europeans, it was a humble brew compared with common southern drinks and cooking ingredients, such as wine, lemons and olive oil.
 Even comparatively exotic products like camel milk and gazelle meat generally received more positive attention in medical texts.
 Beer was just an acceptable alternative and was assigned various negative qualities.
 In 1256, the Sienese physician Aldobrandino described beer in the following way:

 But from whichever it is made, whether from oats, barley or wheat, it harms the head and the stomach, it causes bad breath and ruins the teeth, it fills the stomach with bad fumes, and as a result anyone who drinks it along with wine becomes drunk quickly; but it does have the property of facilitating urination and makes one's flesh white and smooth.

 The intoxicating effect of beer was believed to last longer than that of wine, but it was also admitted that it did not create the "false thirst" associated with wine.
 Though less prominent than in the north, beer was consumed in northern France and the Italian mainland.
 Perhaps as a consequence of the Norman Conquest and the travelling of nobles between France and England, one French variant described in the 14th century cookbook Le Menagier de Paris was called godale (most likely a direct borrowing from the English 'good ale') and was made from barley and spelt, but without hops.
 In England there were also the variants poset ale, made from hot milk and cold ale, and brakot or braggot, a spiced honey ale prepared much like hypocras.